reactive-graph/reactive-graph/README.md

 first property instance, the value of the second property instance will automatically change as well.
 Data is thus propagated from one station to the next, triggering a cascade of propagations.

-In addition, Inexor remembers the last value in each property instance.
+In addition, **Reactive Graph** remembers the last value in each property instance.
 This is done by subscribing to your own data stream and caching it.
 This allows subsequent querying of the value of a property instance.

 Remember this basic concept: